Carolina Malpica Munguía: Later career and activism

-In 1932, Munguía became the first Mexican woman to have her own radio show.
+In 1932, Munguía became the first Mexican woman to have her own radio show in San Antonio.
 Her show, La Estrella, aired on station KONO and promoted Mexican culture in San Antonio through Mexican music and literature.
 After the success of the radio program, Munguía helped her husband establish his own printing business in the 1930s called Munguía Printers.
 In her early years in San Antonio, Munguía taught Spanish at the Wesleyan Institute, which later became Trinity University.
 During this time she washed and shelled pecans in the Munguía home.

 After finding economic stability for her family, Munguía decided to become an activist for the Mexican community La Raza in San Antonio.
 On June 12, 1938, she started "Círculo Social Femenino, México" ("Women's Social Circle, Mexico"), later renamed as "Circulo Cultural; Isabel La Catolica" ("Cultural Circle; Isabel the Catholic").
 Círculo Social Femenino was designed to help lower-middle-class and working-class Mexican and Mexican-American women.
-The slogan for the organization was “Toda por la patria y el hogar” ("All for country and home"), designed around the revitalization of the Mexican and Mexican-American community.
+The slogan for the organization was Toda por la patria y el hogar ("All for country and home"), designed around the revitalization of the Mexican and Mexican-American community.
 Circulo Cultural participated in many community projects, such as taking in donations for the poor, celebrating Mexican holidays, volunteering at the Mexican Consulate and Clinic, organizing cultural events, and raising money for community outreach.
 Munguía provided two Mexican lawyers to answer legal questions from members of the organization.
 The Circulo Cultural was active for 16 months and disbanded in the early 1940s.
 In 1938 she also started participating in the Asociación de la Biblioteca Mexicana (Association of the Mexican Library), which was a project of the Mexican Consulate.